Compliance with the California Sick Leave Law requires five important Steps.

 The other method is the accrual method.
 Employees can earn sick leave hour by hour, based on the number of hours worked.
 In the accrual method, employers are required to allow up to 6 days of sick leave per year.
 For legal purposes, a sick day is defined as 8 hours or 1 day of work, whichever is greater.
 That means that part-time employees are still awarded 24 hours of sick leave each year, even if they normally work only 5 hour days.

 Employers need to pay, track and report sick leave.
-SwipeClock can help you to automate the process by automatically tracking sick leave and reporting it on your employees time-sheets.
+SwipeClock can help you to automate the process by automatically tracking sick leave and reporting it to your employees time-sheets.
 Timekeeping becomes less complicated with automatic reporting of sick leave accrual on employee pay stubs.
 Generate reports and track time off and balance easily through our workforce management software.

 Provide a written policy of sick leave policy to employees at hiring time.